ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## `features`, `features_add` and `features_remove`

-The list of _features_ defines which software features are enabled for a platform.
+The list of _features_ enables software features on a platform.
 Like `extra_labels`, `features` makes the build system aware of additional directories it must scan for resources.

 When you use target inheritance, you may alter the values of `features` using `features_add` and `features_remove`.
 This is similar to the `macros_add` and `macros_remove` mechanism the previous section describes.